Josef Hartinger: Inter-war legal studies and career 1918–31

 After the armistice in November 1918, Hartinger returned home to find Bavaria in a state of political chaos.
-As with many war veterans from a middle-class background, he joined with the Freikorps in opposition to the Munich Soviet Republic but in early 1919, he left the militia, resigned his commission at the Reichswehr (forgoing a guaranteed monthly payment) and re-enrolled as student in the law department of Ludwig Maximilian University.
+As with many war veterans from a middle-class background, he joined with the Freikorps in opposition to the Munich Soviet Republic but in early 1919, he left the militia, resigned his commission at the Reichswehr (forgoing a guaranteed monthly payment) and re-enrolled as student in the law department of LMU Munich.

 Despite living in poverty for most of his time in University, Hartinger excelled in his studies and qualified in June 1924.
 His first employment was in Amberg prison where he provided legal advice on criminal proceedings and prison matters.
 After serving as assistant to the deputy prosecutor in Passau, he was appointed to the civil court in the jurisdiction of Munich I, where over six years, he established a reputation as an opponent of the rising right-wing radicalism.

 In 1925 Hartinger married Helene Engelhardt (17 Oct 1898 – 12 May 1981).
 They went on to have a daughter in 1927 but his wife suffered from ill-health throughout the 1930s.

 In March 1931, Hartinger was promoted from assistant prosecutor in Munich I to deputy prosecutor in Munich II.